Akter8/memory-subsystem-simulator/README.md

 - [ ] Complete the README.
 - [ ] Convert README.md to README.txt
 - [ ] Make folder name 6.tar.gz before submission
+- [ ] Modularise entire code base so that the driver function has at max 20 lines of code.

 #### Description of files